 We also investigated more-permanent solutions such as using a diesel generator to power EV equipment or developing an islanded microgrid that, while not mobile, would include local charging stations.

 We found that each of the many scenarios of EV drivers needing a charge during an emergency required a different solution.
 Ultimately, our recommended strategy for EV charging resilience included deploying several of the battery-based solutions listed above and diesel generators.
 We also strongly advised the client to consider islanding a microgrid for a longer-term solution.
 The client is conducting extra research and will soon begin implementing our recommendations.

 Ready to learn more about how we can help you navigate the world of EVs?
-Visit our EV page for more information on developing an EV strategy that balances your priorities with your customer needs.
+Visit our Electric vehicles page for more information on developing an EV strategy that balances your priorities with your customer needs.